 This course reviews the particular impact of common and co-morbid physical, psychological, and environmental conditions on clinical intervention in correctional settings.
 The impact of institutional resources and priorities on treatment planning is explored.
 Common treatment interventions utilized in the correctional environment, including motivational interviewing and various cognitive-behavioral and psychoeducational interventions, are reviewed and practiced.
 The course will also review basic psychopharmacology commonly used in correctional settings.
 Additional best practices specific to correctional settings, including establishing a therapeutic alliance, including the strategies for working with resistant patients; counter-transference issues that arise when working within correctional settings; and special considerations, such as screening for and treating suicality and homicidality.

 What is the modality of this program?

 The Certificate in Fundamentals of Correctional Psychology program is offered fully online.
-All classes and coursework can be completed virtually and on your time, allowing you to tailor your education to your schedule.
+All classes and coursework can be completed virtually, allowing you flexibility with your schedule.

 What scholarship and financial aid options are available to me?

 Private and public scholarships can help you meet the cost of your education.
 Alliant International University is pleased to be able to offer a significant number of institutional scholarships for many of our students.
 Learn more about these scholarship opportunities here.
 Additional Financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
 Learn more in our Financial Options Guide.

 The Institute’s Certificate Programs are online.
 Explore all of our programs below.